Bundle Up And Hit The Trails At These 9 Magical Winter Hiking Destinations In Michigan

 Don’t let the cold weather and impending snow stop you from getting outside to appreciate the great outdoors!
 There’s nothing better than hitting the trails with loved ones and enjoying the natural splendor of the Great Lakes State.
-Here are nine gorgeous locales that make for perfect winter hiking excursions.
+Here are nine gorgeous locales that make for perfect winter hiking in Michigan.

 Did we forget to include any of your favorite winter hiking in Michigan locales?
 Let us know in the comments, and get ready to lace up those hiking boots!